benodiwal/Bash/README.md

 ```sh
 mv backup.sh backup
 ```
-4. Adding the file to suitable to dir to make it a command
+4. Adding the file to suitable dir to make it a command
 ```sh
 sudo cp backup /usr/local/bin
 ```